PrincetonUniversity/job_defense_shield/docs/emails.md

 Computing.
 ```

-Tags can be placed anywhere in your `email_file`.
-For example, one can include a tag in the middle of a sentence:
+Placeholders can be placed anywhere in your `email_file`.
+For example, one can include a placeholder in the middle of a sentence:

 ```
 Below are your jobs on <CLUSTER> that did not use all of the allocated nodes:
 ```

-Each alert has a finite set of tags that may be used to generate custom emails.
+Each alert has a finite set of placeholders that may be used to generate custom emails.
 There are
 a set of example email files in the `email` directory of the [GitHub repository](https://github.com/jdh4/job_defense_shield).
 It is
 recommended that you copy these and modify them as you see fit.
 It might also be a good
 idea to put them under version control along with `config.yaml` and `holidays.txt`.